-We expect distribution fee revenue to fall by \$2.7 million (15%) in fiscal 2009, due primarily to fewer exempt distribution offerings and fewer non-mutual fund prospectus distributions.
+Distribution fee revenue fell by \$2.2 million (12%) in fiscal 2009, due primarily to fewer exempt distribution offerings, and fewer non-mutual fund prospectus distributions.

-6 Companies and mutual fund issuers are normally required to prepare a prospectus before raising money from the public.
+Companies and mutual fund issuers are normally required to prepare a prospectus before raising money from the public.
 A prospectus gives details of the operations, financial status, and management of the company.

-7 Prospectus exemptions allow companies to sell securities without a prospectus when other factors (like relationship or financial sophistication) ensure investors have access to all information about the proposed transaction that could affect their purchase decision.
+&lt;sup>7 Prospectus exemptions allow companies to sell securities without a prospectus when other factors (like relationship or financial sophistication) permit investors to have access to all information about the proposed transaction that could affect their purchase decision.

-8 Annual information forms give details of the operations, financial status, and management of the company.
+&lt;sup>8 Annual information forms give current details of the operations, financial status, and management of the company.

-We expect a further \$2.9 million (19%) distribution fee decline in fiscal 2010, as follows:

-- \$1.4 million (23%) lower percent of proceeds fees - \$0.9 million (40%) lower exempt distribution report fees - \$0.6 million (42%) lower non-mutual fund base prospectus fees

-We expect market conditions to begin to improve after fiscal 2010, and project 10% and 15% increases in distribution fee revenue in fiscals 2011 and 2012, respectively.
+We expect a further \$3.1 million (19%) distribution fee decline in fiscal 2010, due primarily to lower percent of proceeds fees, lower exempt distribution fees, and lower non-mutual fund base prospectus fees.
+We expect market conditions to begin to improve after fiscal 2010, and project 9%, 15%, and 14% increases in distribution fee revenue in fiscals 2011, 2012, and 2013 respectively.